A problem doesn’t have to be huge to feel overwhelming. Sometimes it’s the small, but persistent challenges that wear on us the most.

-Below is my own trusted (though certainly non-exhaustive) battery of questions I’ve developed that can help you quickly move from a place of ‘emotional reaction’ to ‘analytical action.’
+Below is my own trusted (though certainly non-exhaustive) battery of questions I’ve developed to help you quickly move from a place of ‘emotional reaction’ to ‘analytical action’ and destroy challenges.

 T. Harv Eker once said, “No thought lives in your head rent-free.”

 So what’s the thought – the worry, the problem – you need to evict?
 I challenge you to take the thing that’s weighing on you most right now and run it through this process…

 - Is something broken here?
 If so, what is it that needs to be fixed?

 - Is something just sub-optimal?
 If so, what’s the sticking point?